JOURNEY

 Follow the narrow road uphill, passing stone houses and a small church.
 At the top, you’ll reach a clearing with a wooden sign marking the site.
 Park here and follow the rough footpath uphill.

 After about a 10-minute walk, you’ll reach a cave, which may unfortunately have some litter.
 Just beyond this, look carefully to spot the drawings high up on a rock face to your right.
-There are no signs marking the spot, so stay alert to avoid missing this extraordinary piece of history.
+There are no signs marking the spot, so stay alert to avoid missing this rare sight.

 Local's tip: Bring mosquito repellant!